 As I’ve learned after several years of cooking, salt is hands down the key to any irresistible sweet treat.
 And in this recipe, whoa darling, does it makes the floral honey and soft vanilla sing…..

-Since I’ve had some trouble with dairy in the last year, I’ve been playing with different ways to make a dairy-free ice cream recipe that’s just as creamy and rich as any traditional scoop.
+I’ve been playing with different ways to make a dairy-free ice cream recipe that’s just as creamy and rich as any traditional scoop.

 I’m definitely not opposed to buying store-bought coconut, almond or soy ice creams, but I’m always disappointed.
 I have to set them out for at least 15 minutes before attempting to scoop because they’re rock hard, the flavor is kind of dull, and they just don’t have the same mouthfeel as regular ice cream.